 The faculty for this workshop will be various native English speakers who have been editors-in-chief, or decision editors, for various English-language emergency medicine journals.

 Faculty and attendees will perform the following functions:

-- Attendees will register as a “registrant” for the Medical Publication Pre-Conference Workshop at the MEMC website
+- Attendees will register for the Medical Publication Pre-Congress Workshop

-- Registrants will then quickly be matched with a faculty mentor, within 10 business days of registration
+- Registrants will be matched with a faculty mentor

 - These steps can be repeated as many times as the mentor and registrant can accomplish, before the MEMC

 - The mentor and registrant will finalize the preparation of a manuscript suitable for submission to a medical journal at the workshop

 - As time permits, the workshop will also enable face-to-face communication between the registrant and the mentor, toward planning future scientific investigations

 At the end of this process, we hope that more non-native English speakers can become published in an English-language journal, as facilitated by this mentorship.